BolaSalah/BolaSalah/README.md

 ### Glad to see you here!
-#### junior front-end developer with over a year of experience building responsive and user-friendly websites, I specialize in creating engaging user interfaces.
+#### Front-end developer with over a year of experience building responsive and user-friendly websites, I specialize in creating engaging user interfaces.
 I am apply my skills and expertise to contribute to innovative projects, while continuously learning and growing in the field of web development

 <br/>